-After six years of inaction on citizen calls for election auditing, there's still time before the November elections for the Wisconsin Elections Commission (WEC) to put a temporary patch on the state’s biggest, most dangerous election-security hole.
+There's still time before the November 2018 elections for the Wisconsin Elections Commission (WEC) to put a patch on the state’s biggest, most dangerous election-security hole.
+Up to now, local election clerks haven't been checking the voting machines' Election-Day accuracy before the certify election results.
+They could be doing that easily, quickly, and cheaply.

-They don’t need to spend an extra penny over what they are already planning to spend.
+To audit voting machines' November 6 output, neither WEC nor the local clerks need to spend an extra penny over what they already have budgeted for that election.
 The WEC has to change only one policy at their September 25 meeting.

 But voters have to speak up--now.
-We must tell the WEC to revise their methods for the 2018 voting-machine audits and order those audits to be completed in every county before election results are declared final.
-The WEC can be reached at (608) 266-8005 or by e-mail at email@example.com.
+We must tell the WEC to revise their policy regarding the voting-machine audits for 2018, and order those audits to be completed in every county before election results are declared final.
+The WEC can be reached at (608) 266-8005 or by e-mail at firstname.lastname@example.org.

-But they don’t.
-Wisconsin election clerks seal our paper ballots in bags on Election Night.
-During the canvass, they look only at the voting machines’ printed totals and say, “Look who won!”
+But Wisconsin election clerks seal them in bags on Election Night.
+During their review, they look at the poll tapes, but leave the ballots sealed.
 Then they certify.
 They swear the winners into office.
 Twenty-two months later, they destroy the ballots.

 Perpetually sealed paper ballots do not deter hackers; they protect them.

-About half the states require officials to do at least a little auditing of the Election-Day results before they certify.
+About half the states require officials to do at least a little auditing of computer-calculated Election-Day results before they certify.
 But in Wisconsin, state law merely allows, but does not require, accuracy checks.

-Because our local election officials genuinely, completely trust the computers.
-When I ask why they don't check Election-Day accuracy, I get answers like, "If we had to count votes manually, that would defeat the purpose of using the machines," and "If these machines were capable of miscounting, the State wouldn't let us use them."
+When I ask county clerks why they don't check Election-Day accuracy, I get answers like, "If we had to count votes manually, that would defeat the purpose of using the machines," and "If these machines were capable of miscounting, the State wouldn't let us use them."
 And "We did a recount before and didn't find that election had been hacked."
-The people who manage our voting machines don't believe they can be hacked.
+Basically, the people who manage our voting machines don't believe they can be hacked.
 Or that they can malfunction.
 Or that humans sometimes make programming errors.

 Since 2006, Wisconsin statutes have required the state elections agency to order voting-machine audits following November elections.
 That law, section 7.08(6) of the statutes, also orders local governments to do any audits the WEC tells them to do.